jonnonz1/nz-statute-book/acts/public/1993/films-videos-and-publications-classification-act-1993.md

 **Referral of publications by courts**

 ### 29 Character of publications arising in court proceedings
-(1) Except as provided in subsections (2) and (3), where in any civil or criminal proceedings before a court (including any proceedings under section 116) a question arises whether any publication—the court shall refer the question to the Classification Office for decision, and the Classification Office shall have exclusive jurisdiction to determine the question.
+(1) Except as provided in subsections (2) and (3), where in any civil or criminal proceedings before a court (including any proceedings under section 116 but not including proceedings under section 67) a question arises whether any publication—the court shall refer the question to the Classification Office for decision, and the Classification Office shall have exclusive jurisdiction to determine the question.
   (a) is objectionable; or
   (b) is objectionable except in any 1 or more of the following circumstances:
     (i) if the availability of the publication is restricted to persons who have attained a specified age: